casact/chainladder-python/docs/modules/utilities.rst

-cc_sample Sample Insurance Data for Cape Cod Method in Struhuss clrd      CAS Loss Reserving DataBase genins    General Insurance Data used in Clark liab      more data m3ir5     more data mcl       Sample insurance data for Munich Adjustment in Quarg
+cc_sample Sample Insurance Data for Cape Cod Method in Struhuss clrd      CAS Loss Reserving DataBase genins    General Insurance Data used in Clark ia_sample Sample data for Incremental Additive Mthod in Schmidt liab      more data m3ir5     more data mcl       Sample insurance data for Munich Adjustment in Quarg